How to Straighten Your Hair Without Sacrificing Volume

 Step 3:

 Divide the hair into small one to two-inch sections.
-Approximate about 1/3 of your hair’s full length from the bottom, and straigten from there to ends using a flat iron.
+Approximate about 1/3 of your hair’s full length from the bottom, and straighten from there to ends using a flat iron.

 Step 4: